TerraFusion/advancedFusion/src/README.md

 # Testing

 Keep obsolete testing code as is for reference and future development.
-All the files named as test???.cpp are obsolete and for this purpose.
+All the files named as test???.cpp are obsolete and are kept just for this purpose.

 # Limitations